Register modes

 Each register, whether plain or in a register array, must have a specified mode.

-The available register modes are listed in the table below.
+They are listed in the table below:

 Shorthand |